rrDumpTruck/Obsidian.Vault/Working Title, a Personal Journal.md

 Trying Harder
 2/22/24

-Usually when I try to accomplish tasks it comes at the request of my mind
+Usually when I try to accomplish tasks I follow a thought process of: Knowing the task, asking why the task needs to be done, what is the most efficient way to complete the task.
+If I fail at completing the task, for a long time I thought it was my fault or a shortcoming of my knowledge as a problem solver.
+I have realized recently that when I am hard on myself for re

 I completed the detox and am taking a new approach when it comes to THC.